mohitKumarsainii/Algorithmic-model-on-BTC-ETH/README.md

 - Results are based on backtesting and past performance does not guarantee future results
 - Always test thoroughly before deploying with real capital
 - Consider transaction costs, slippage, and market impact in live trading

-## Disclaimer

-This strategy is for educational and research purposes only.
-Trading cryptocurrencies involves substantial risk of loss.
-Past performance is not indicative of future results.
-Always conduct your own research and consider consulting with a financial advisor before making investment decisions.